Google Pixel 2 Review

-The back has a stoney-like finish.
-It’s harsh and textured; strange at first but, ultimately, super-nice.
-It’s far grippier in the hand than shiny aluminium and isn’t as slippery when sat on a table the same way a glass back is.
+The back has a stone-like finish.
+It’s harsh and textured; strange at first but, ultimately, nice to handle.
+It offers far more grip than shiny aluminium and isn’t as slippery when sat on a table the same way a glass back is.

-The only design flourish is the glass ‘shade’ that sits just above the metal main body, covering the camera sensor and flash.
-Aside from adding contrast to the metal, this is where all the cellular and Wi-Fi antennas live.
+The only design flourish is the glass ‘visor’ that sits just above the metal main body, covering the camera sensor and flash.
+Aside from adding contrast to the metal, this is where all the cellular and WiFi antennas live.

 The front also feels a little old-fashioned.
-Unlike the Pixel 2 XL or Samsung Galaxy S9, the Pixel 2 has a huge chin and forehead either side of the 5-inch display.
-The bezel here is more substantial than seen on the iPhone 8.
-Overall, the Pixel 2 isn’t much smaller than the Samsung Galaxy S9 or Huawei P20, but those sport a much bigger 5.8-inch screen.
+Unlike the Pixel 2 XL or Samsung Galaxy S9, the Pixel 2 has a huge chin and forehead above and beneath its 5-inch display.
+The bezel here is more substantial than seen on the likes of the iPhone 8.
+Overall, the Pixel 2 isn’t much smaller than the Samsung Galaxy S9 or Huawei P20, but those sport much bigger 5.8-inch screens.

 It seems odd that Google has taken this design route, especially since more and more device makers are opting for a bezel-less look.
 At least Google has used that extra space on both ends of the phone to add dual front-facing stereo speakers – but it’s still hard to forgive.

-Like most flagship phones, the Pixel 2 is IP67-rated for water-resistance.
-Another, less desirable, trend Google has decided to follow is the removal of the headphone jack.
-I can only assume the decision was taken to help facilitate the phone’s water resistance but it’s a shame.
-And even though you get a USB-C to 3.5mm port dongle in the box and there are plenty of ‘Made for Google’ USB-C headphones coming soon, it’s annoying nevertheless.
+Another, less desirable trend that Google has decided to follow is the removal of the headphone jack.
+I can only assume that the decision was taken to help facilitate the phone’s water resistance but it’s a shame nonetheless.
+Even though you get a USB-C to 3.5mm adapter in the box and there are plenty of ‘Made for Google’ USB-C headphones out there, it’s still annoying.